INDIRECT Formula in Excel (Table of Content)

 In this kind of situation, the INDIRECT formula will be helpful.
-When we call E2, it gives the result as D2; if we call E2 with the help of INDIRECT, then it will display the text “Hi”.
+For example, when we call E2, it gives the result as D2; if we call E2 with the help of INDIRECT, then it will display the text “Hi.”

 That means if we call cell E2 in G2, it will take the data in E2, which is D2, as a reference cell and will call the data in that cell.
-In simple terms, instead of calling the D2 cell directly, we will call the cell which has text D2.
-I hope you got a little idea about the INDIRECT formula.
+So, in simple terms, instead of calling the D2 cell directly, we will call the cell which has text D2.
+So, I hope you got a little idea about the INDIRECT formula.

 To make you understand the concept, I started with referencing and moved to the INDIRECT function.
 Now we will see the syntax of INDIRECT, which was not covered earlier.
 Below is the syntax; it has two parameters one is ref_text, and another is a1.

 - Ref_text: The name itself expressing that it is a reference text.
 If we input the formula like INDIRECT(C2), it means C2 is the reference text.

 - A1: Now, what is a1 here?
 It is a logical value that will tell about the reference text.

 We can refer to using INDIRECT one way if the A1 method means we refer to C4, which means column ‘C’ row 4 simply we are calling as the a1 method.
 Another way to represent C4 is R4C3 that means row 4 column 3.
 This method is called an R1C1 method.